-- 1 The student is able to assess the importance and the usefulness of empirical research results for ethical-theoretical research. - 2 The student is able to read critically and interpret published research papers about both quantitative and qualitative empirical research. - 3 The student is able to construct research questions, explain their relevance and situate the research question within the current empirical science relating to a specific topic. - 4 The student understands different kwalitative research methods and is able to apply these methods in an empirical study on a topic relevant to ethics and moral sciences. - 5 The student is able to choose the best fitted qualitative empirical research method for a given research question. - 6 The student is able to practically design a study for which they apply a particular research method (recruitment, selection, informing participants, etc.). - 7 The student is able to prepare a file to submit a study (research proposal) for advice by an Ethics Committee. - 8 The student is able to design a clear and correct interview guide to address a particular research question, method and participant profile. - 9 The student is able to design and use elicitation techniques for eliciting abstract moral reasoning and judsement in an interview setting with both professionals and lay people. - 10 The student is able to analyse qualitative data in a scientifically correct and comprehensive way, using specific software (NVivo). - 11 The student is able to present empirical research results in a clear way, making a good distinction between main and side issues.
+- 1 The student is able to assess the importance and the usefulness of empirical research results for ethical-theoretical research. - 2 The student is able to read critically and interpret published research papers about both quantitative and qualitative empirical research. - 3 The student is able to construct research questions, explain their relevance and situate the research question within the current empirical science relating to a specific topic. - 4 The student understands different kwalitative research methods and is able to apply these methods in an empirical study on a topic relevant to ethics and moral sciences. - 5 The student is able to choose the best fitted qualitative empirical research method for a given research question. - 6 The student is able to practically design a study for which they apply a particular research method (recruitment, selection, informing participants, etc.). - 7 The student is able to identify and assess ethical challenges and risks in research involving participants, and is able to formulate appropriate mitigation strategies in line with ethical standards and best practices to address them in a responsible.
+Furthermore, the student understands the role and procedures of ethics committees in this regard. - 8 The student is able to design a clear and correct interview guide to address a particular research question, method and participant profile. - 9 The student is able to design and use elicitation techniques for eliciting abstract moral reasoning and judsement in an interview setting with both professionals and lay people. - 10 The student is able to analyse qualitative data in a scientifically correct and comprehensive way, using specific software (NVivo). - 11 The student is able to present empirical research results in a clear way, making a good distinction between main and side issues.
 The student is able to correctly answer questions or address comments about the research they conducted. - 12 The student is familiar with (the structure of) reports of empirical studies, published in peer-reviewed journals. - 13 Without AI-support, the student is able to formulate a sound (and in scientific language fluently written) research proposal for an empirical moral study that will answer a research question they constructed. - 14 The student is able to create own digital versions of analoge or digital research objects, using (audio)visual or audio-recording and transcription. - 15 The student is familiar with strategies to store and manage data in a correct and responsible way. - 16 The student is familiar with digital methods to collaborate on a project during several phases of a research process. - 17 The student is aware of the societal impact, needs and the ethical dimensions of the digital turn and the position of the humanities therein.